Guesthouses, hotels and resorts

 Cua Dai Beach

-Cua Dai Beach runs all the way up the coast until it eventually becomes China Beach, on the coast from Da Nang.
-With its rough-grained, yellow-grey sand and proximity to nightspots on and near the beach, Cua Dai has long been popular with daytrippers from Hoi An.
-There are, however, a growing selection of flash resorts springing up along the beach catering to those who need a few days to really relax.
+Cua Dai Beach runs for eight kilometres from the Cham island ferry port north to An Bang beach, on the coast down from Da Nang.
+With its rough-grained, white sand and proximity to restaurants on and near the beach, Cua Dai has long been popular with daytrippers from Hoi An.
+A growing selection of flash resorts are however springing up along the beach, catering to those who need a few days to really relax.
+They've created, it seems, a fair amount of coastal erosion in their wake and have fenced off large areas of beach for hotel guest use.

 Vintage luxuryCua Dai Beach, Hoi An